Clareville Crematorium

 The crematorium at Clareville is a local cremation facility owned and operated by Richmond Funeral Home.

-Presently an arrangement has been made with the Carterton Council Parks and Reserves team to provide plants once a year in line with their planting program to be used in planting up areas at the Clareville Cemetery that are been prepared ahead of time for future use.
+In early years there was an arrangement with the Carterton Council Parks and Reserves team for plants to be provided once a year in line with their planting program to be used in planting up areas at the Clareville Cemetery that were been prepared ahead of time for future use.

 Across all our relationships we focus on hello – we greet our grandchildren with arms wide open, we give Mum a hug when we see her and we smile and wave to our friends.